Skip to main content

 note

-The APIMatic API Definition Validator VS Code extension is currently in alpha.
+The APIMatic for VS Code extension is currently in beta.

 APIMatic offers a VS Code extension that enables you to easily validate and lint your API definition files in any of the supported formats.
-The API definition files are not only validated against standard checks but also linted against checks required for smoother SDK generation, Developer Experience Portal generation and API specification format transformation.
+The API definition files are not only validated against standard checks but also linted for ensuring smoother SDK generation, Developer Experience Portal generation and API specification format transformation.

 VS Code Extension APIMatic API Explorer